wilsonmar/wilsonmar.github.io/_posts/2016-08-03-jenkins2-pipeline.md

 {% include l18n.html %}
 {% include _toc.html %}

-This article shows you how to install and configure Jenkins version 2 for Continuous Delivery (CD) as well as Continuouse Integration (CI) using <a href="#Groovy">Groovy DSL scripts</a>
+This article describes using Jenkins version 2 for Continuouse Integration (CI) using <a href="#Groovy">Groovy DSL scripts</a>

 This takes a deeper dive than <a target="_blank" href="https://github.com/jenkinsci/pipeline-plugin/blob/master/TUTORIAL.md">
 The Pipeline tutorial</a>,
 expanded for production use in an enterprise setting.

-{% include _intro.html %}

 ## Jenkins2 highlights #